MK-467-Woofya/gamification-tool/README.md

 1. Spin up containers:
 `$ docker-compose up --build`

-This builds and runs five containers:
+This builds and runs three containers:
 1. frontend
-2. web
-3. api
+2. api
-4. web_db
-5. api_db
+3. api_db

 Note: These containers can be referenced in terminal by their name.